vladvasiliu/aws_doorman/README.md

 ## Development

+Contributions in the form of pull requests, issues, etc are welcome.

 Useful plugins:

-* [cargo-with]: Allows running a wrapper program to set environment variables.
+* [cargo-with] - Allows running a wrapper program to set environment variables.
 Useful for temporary AWS credentials during development.